 “Because colorectal cancer grows slowly for average-risk individuals, regular screening can catch most cancers before it becomes a problem,” said Dr. Larsen.
 “The best test is the one you will complete.”

-Learn more about colorectal cancer in our health library.
+Learn more about colorectal cancer.